MathewKJ2048/MathewKJ2048/README.md

 ### Hi there 👋

+I'm doing my masters in computer science from the University of Waterloo, working on formal methods.
+I did my undergrad in IIT Tirupati, in computer science and engineering.

+Reach me at mathewkj2048@gmail.com

 <!--
 **MathewKJ2048/MathewKJ2048** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.